dgdheeraj/dgdheeraj.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I recently completed my master's degree in Computer Science at the Viterbi School of Engineering, University of Southern California (USC).
-My interests lie at the juncture of fullstack development and software infrastructure.
-Prior to USC, I was part of Cisco, India, where I worked on the Webex Teams Windows client.
-As a Full Stack Engineer Intern at Odoo Inc., I worked on the in-house chatbot.
-At the USC Alzheimer's Therapeutic Research Institute, I am actively contributing to the [APT (The Alzheimer Prevention Trials) Web Study site](https://www.aptwebstudy.org/).
+I recently completed my master's degree in Computer Science from the University of Southern California (USC), Viterbi School of Engineering.
+My interests lie at the juncture of fullstack development and software infrastructure engineering.
+Prior to USC, I was part of Cisco, where I worked on the Webex Teams Windows client.
+As a Full Stack Engineer Intern at Odoo, I worked on the in-house chatbot.
+At the USC Alzheimer's Therapeutic Research Institute, I added new end-to-end flows to the [APT (The Alzheimer Prevention Trials) Web Study site](https://www.aptwebstudy.org/).

 I am actively seeking full-time opportunities in the field of software engineering.
 If you believe that my skills and experience align with the requirements of a software engineering role within your organization, I would greatly appreciate the opportunity to connect and discuss further.
 Please feel free to [reach out to me](mailto:gharde.dheeraj@gmail.com) if you would like to explore how I can contribute to your team's success.